dalailomo/phaserio-GAME/README.md

 ## Production

 After running `yarn build`, the files you need for production will be on the `dist` folder.
 To test code on your `dist` folder, run `yarn serve` and navigate to http://localhost:5000

+# For socketillo

+Remember that we need to use serve instead of dev if we are sending events within the scenes.